 Integrating simulation into your development process can help you drastically reduce the development time and costs, not only by replacing physical prototyping and avoiding numerous iterations but also by helping you reach the final design version earlier.
 After all, the earlier in the overall process, the more cost-effectively a design change can be realized.
 At a later stage, the scope of possible improvements narrows drastically, with only small, incremental design modifications possible.

 Of course, physical tests cannot (and should not) be entirely eliminated from the product design process.
 Physical and virtual prototyping are not mutually exclusive—they are complementary.
 But with computer-aided engineering (CAE), the days, weeks or months of physical testing turn into hours or sometimes even minutes of a simulation run.

-So why aren’t all designers using simulation yet?
-Several barriers have prevented a more widespread adoption of simulation tools by electrical engineers and designers—and here’s how SimScale is aiming to challenge this status quo:
+Why aren’t all designers using simulation yet?
+Several barriers have prevented a more widespread adoption of simulation tools by engineers and designers—and here’s how SimScale is aiming to challenge this status quo:

-- Accessibility: Traditional software needs to be installed locally on expensive high-performing computers, which are idle most of the time.
+- Accessibility: Traditional software needs to be installed locally on expensive high-performing computers, most of which remain idle most of the time.
 With SimScale, all computations are cloud-based—all you need is a web browser.

 - Operating costs: Standard commercial simulation software packages are notoriously expensive.
 With SimScale, there is an option to start simulating right away with a free Community Plan or a 14-day trial for the Professional Plan.

 - Know-how: Most modern tools are designed for experts and experienced simulation engineers.
 To bridge that knowledge gap, SimScale offers a large public projects library, free training, and live support chat.

 Engineering Problem: Strength Analysis of Heavy Equipment (Tractor Loader Arm)